*MAJOR UPDATE IN PROGRESS* I’m revising this entire website, including LGBTQ+ Literature and Film. Thank you for understanding.

 Before examining the film, I want to highlight the extraordinary and diverse talents involved in its making, both behind and in front of the camera.
-Zachariah is a rarely-seen picture whose reputation, as a "far-out gay rock Western Siddhartha," is much better known than the film itself.
-Let me note that I have no privy information about the sexual orientation of anyone involved; the film speaks and sometimes sings for itself.
-Following are brief sketches of the principal crew, cast and musicians (the MGM DVD contains no background information of any kind) you can also jump directly to my analysis of the film.
+Zachariah is a rarely-seen picture – whose reputation, as a “far-out gay rock Western Siddhartha,” is much better known than the film itself.
+Let me note that I have no privy information about the sexual orientation of anyone involved; the film speaks – and sometimes sings – for itself.
+Following are brief background sketches of the principal crew, cast and musicians (the MGM DVD contains no background information of any kind) — you can also jump to an analysis of the film.